 10 years later, Air France introduced the Boeing 707 and thus reduced the number of flight hours to 8 and increased passenger capacity to 189.

-In 1970, Air France introduces the Boeing 747 aircraft on the Paris - Pointe-à-Pitre route, increasing the number of seats on the flight to 385, and the flight duration was maintained at approximately 8 hours.
-In 1976, Air France introduces an 747 with 492 seating capacity.
+In 1970, Air France introduced the Boeing 747 on the Paris - Pointe-à-Pitre route, increasing the number of seats on the flight to 385, and the flight duration was maintained at about 8 hours.
+In 1976, Air France introduced a 747 with a capacity of 492 seats.

 And we are approaching fast today, but we stop at 2007, when Air France introduced a Boeing 777-300ER on the Antilles route.
 The same type of aircraft is also used in 2012, and the flight duration remained at 8 hours for more than 50 years!
 The number of seats was reduced to 468, but the services and comfort on board the aircraft increased.

-This was the short story of 65 for years operated by Air France on the Paris - Pointe-à-Pitre route!
-Below you have the anniversary video!
+This was the short story of 65 years operated by Air France on the route Paris - Pointe-à-Pitre!
+Below is the birthday video!